 rm -i *.txt

 It will ask for confirmation for each of the file.
 You can enter y to delete the file and n for skipping the deletion.

-You just learned deleting files.
-Let’s see how to remove directory in Linux.
+You just learned to delete files in the terminal.
+Let’s see how to remove directories in Linux.

 How to remove directories in Linux

 There is a command called rmdir which is short for remove directory.
 However, this rmdir command can only be used for deleting empty directories.

 If you try to delete a non-empty directory with rmdir, you’ll see an error message:

 rmdir: failed to remove 'dir': Directory not empty